wisroot-com/xnew/website/docs/getstart.md

 ## tutorial
 ### basic usage
 By setting a component function to `xnew`, an instance `xnode` will be created.
+In that function, you will implement various features.

 ```js
 const xnode = xnew(Component);